seqeralabs/nf-tower-aws/forge/README.md

 ### S3 Data Access

-Seqera Platform requires access to AWS S3 to list and inspect the contents of S3 buckets for Studios , DataExplorer and Identifying the Nextflow working directory.
+Seqera Platform requires access to AWS S3 to list and inspect the contents of S3 buckets for Studios, DataExplorer and Identifying the Nextflow working directory.

 This policy can be scoped down to list all buckets in the account along with limiting data retrieval to specific buckets.